meilisearch/documentation/learn/contributing/contributing_to_docs.md

 - **Efficient**.
 We don't want to waste anyone's time.
 - **Accessible**.
 Reading this shouldn't require native English or a computer science degree.
 - **Thorough**.
 Behavior that isn't documented or is documented incorrectly, we consider broken.
 - **Open source**.
-This is a resource by MeiliSearch users, for MeiliSearch users.
+This is a resource by Meilisearch users, for Meilisearch users.

 ## How to contribute?

 ### Issues

-On the MeiliSearch documentation team, [GitHub Issues](https://github.com/meilisearch/documentation/issues/new/choose) are the primary tool we use to track tasks.
+On the Meilisearch documentation team, [GitHub Issues](https://github.com/meilisearch/documentation/issues/new/choose) are the primary tool we use to track tasks.
 They're like elements in our to-do list.
 Here are some good uses for issues:

 - A detailed bug report
 - A request for a new technical feature (e.g. dark mode, versioning, etc.)
 - A request for new content (e.g. a tutorial, guide, or explanation)
 - A helpful suggestion for the future of the documentation

-We love issues at MeiliSearch, because they help us do our jobs better.
+We love issues at Meilisearch, because they help us do our jobs better.
 Nine times out of ten, the most useful contribution is a simple GitHub issue that points out a problem and proposes a solution.

 #### Creating your first issue

 All you need to create an issue is a [GitHub account](https://github.com).

 1. Log into your account.
-2. Go to the MeiliSearch [Documentation repository](https://github.com/meilisearch/documentation).
+2. Go to the Meilisearch [Documentation repository](https://github.com/meilisearch/documentation).
 3. Click on "Issues".
 4. Use the search bar to make sure nobody else has reported your issue already.
 If somebody has, give them an upvote 👍 and **don't create that issue**!
 5. Click "New issue".